PeterMarshall29/book1/_sources/jupyternotebooks/exercise6.md

 :class: dropdown
 :nonumber:
 ````
-Write a program that asks for two floating-point numbers, then calls a function by reference to caluate the first number raised to the power of the second number.
+Write a program that asks for two floating-point numbers and then calls a function by reference to calculate the first number raised to the power of the second number.

 Hint: Include `<cmath>` and use `pow()`.
 ```{code-cell} c++